RiskioFr/EventScheduler/README.md

 Documentation
 -------------

-The documentation will help you to understand how to use and extends Schedule.
+The documentation will help you to understand how to use and extend Schedule.

 ### Introduction

-The schedule represented by ```Riskio\Schedule\Schedule``` class allow to know if any event occurs at a given date.
+The schedule represented by ```Riskio\Schedule\Schedule``` class allows you to know if any event occurs at a given date.

 ### Usage